minio/docs/source/operations/network-encryption.rst

       .. tab-item:: Custom Path

-         You can specify a path for the MinIO server to search for certificates using the :mc-cmd:`minio server --certs-dir` or ``-c`` parameter.
+         You can specify a path for the MinIO server to search for certificates using the :mc-cmd:`minio server --certs-dir` or ``-S`` parameter.

          For example, the following command fragment directs the MinIO process to use the ``/opt/minio/certs`` directory for TLS certificates.